 Disclaimer: This document has been prepared based on information provided by others as cited in the Notes section.
-Stantec has not verifying the accuracy and/or completeness of the data.
+Stantec has not verifying the accuracy and/or completeness of this information and shall not be responsibility for data supplied in electronic format, and the recipient accepts full responsibility for verifying the accuracy and completeness of the data.